samvera-labs/openseadragon-react-viewer/README.md

 ## Built With

 - [React](https://reactjs.org/) - JavaScript component library
-- [Peak.js](https://github.com/bbc/peaks.js) - Waveform display library from BBC
+- [React Redux](https://react-redux.js.org/) - Redux for state management (You don't have to use it)
 - [Jest](https://jestjs.io/) - Testing framework

 ## Contributing